nipa-analytics/Clinical-LLM-RAG-Pipeline-FHIR-RAG-Safety-Evaluation-/README.md

 A production-style **Retrieval-Augmented Generation (RAG) system for clinical EHR data** built using **FHIR R4, vector databases, and biomedical NLP models**.

-This project simulates real-world healthcare AI systems used in companies like **Abridge, Google Health, Microsoft DAX, and IQVIA**, where structured + unstructured clinical data is transformed into safe, queryable intelligence.

 ---

 ## 🚀 Key Features